The Revolution of Manual Testing in the AI Era

 - Which AI to use: GitHub Copilot

-- Documentation tool: VSCode, pandoc (markdown to docx)
+- Documentation tooling: VSCode, pandoc (markdown to docx)

-- Helping AI understand requirements: Separate prompt.md and example.md format documents
+- How to make AI understand requirements: Separate prompt.md instructions and example.md format documentation

 Implementation